fncbook/fnc/chapter2/pivoting.md

 ```{index} stability
 ```

-There is one detail of the row pivoting algorithm that might seem arbitrary: why choose the pivot of largest magnitude in a column, rather than, say, the uppermost nonzero in the column?
+There is one detail of the row pivoting algorithm that might seem arbitrary: why choose the pivot of largest magnitude within a column, rather than, say, the uppermost nonzero in the column?
 The answer is numerical stability.

 ::::{prf:example} Stability of PLU factorization
 :label: demo-pivoting-stable